DavidSeyserGit/HexaPod/README.md

     source /devel/setup.bash

-Then the motorcontrol-node and inverse kinematik-node can be started with rosrun.
+Then the motorcontrol-node and inversekinematic-node can be started with rosrun.

 ## Lizenz